-“We are a region of growth and innovation and we have all the fundamentals in place for successful investment along with the determination and talent to deliver,” he added.
+“We are a region of growth and innovation and we have all the fundamentals in place for successful investment along with the determination and talent to deliver.

 “That’s why the UK government is backing us to deliver, our local authorities are backing us to deliver and the private sector is backing us to deliver.